XinJingHao/Sparrow-V0/README.md

 - press the `Esc` button to save these points, which would be saved in `SparrowV0/envs/train_maps_startpoints` with the same name as the map in `.npy` format.

 #### Domain randomization:
 [Domain randomization](https://arxiv.org/pdf/1703.06907.pdf%60) has been proven to be an effective method for generalizing model trained in simulation to the real wold, and has been elegantly incorporated in Sparrow, taking full advantage of its vectorizable feature.
-You can enable Domain randomization by creating vectorized Sparrow and set `colorful` and `state_noise` to be True, and the simulation parameters (maps, inertia, friction, sensor noise, control period, control delay, ...) would be randomly generated in each stream of the vectorized Sparrow environment.
+You can enable Domain randomization by creating vectorized Sparrow and set `colorful` and `state_noise` to be True, and the simulation parameters (control interval, control delay, max linear velocity, max angular velocity, inertia, friction, sensor noise, magnitude of noise, maps) would be randomly generated in each stream of the vectorized Sparrow environment.